 And if that one sounds a little stiff, the 0.6-mile trail through the volcanic debris of the 700-acre Big Obsidian Flow offers a gentler but no less scenic alternative with superb views of Paulina Peak and Paulina Lake, and also provides the pretty unique experience of wandering through what was, not so terribly long ago, a blistering, 1,500°F river of molten lava.

-Little Crater Lake Campground boasts 49 campsites, all of which offer views of Paulina Lake and the surrounding volcanic landscape, vault toilets and potable water, picnic areas, boating, shoreline trails, and stunning views of the lake.
+Little Crater Lake Campground boasts 49 campsites, all of which offer views of Paulina Lake and the surrounding volcanic landscape, vault toilets and potable water, picnic areas, boating, and shoreline walking trails.

-- Paulina Hot Springs accessible on two-mile shoreline hike
+- Paulina Hot Springs accessible on a two-mile shoreline hike

 - The campground operates on a first-come, first-served basis from mid-May to early June but reservations are required from early June through early September